|

 broadcast of the remake of I Spit on Your Grave on the Horror Channel in March.
 The sequel to the remake I Spit on Your Grave 2 was being shown at the same time and it was noted that maybe this could be involved in the complaint too. schnittberichte.com also pointed out that a January showing of I Spit on Your Grave wasn't actually a BBFC approved version.
 The website concludes that the Horror Channel did its own edit, which although cut, was stronger than the BBFC version.

-cuts if resubmitted).
+resubmitted).
 Comment Thanks to Glenn who disagrees with the BBFC claims that cuts are required.
-He wrote to the censors saying: Being in possession of a full, uncensored
+He wrote to the censors saying: Being in possession of a full, uncensored version, I

-version, I have been fortunate to bear witness to the director's intended vision.
+have been fortunate to bear witness to the director's intended vision.
 The board should not be cutting this film.
-It is incredibly insulting and hypocritical that the board are more than happy to pass "Baise Moi" uncut (and rightly
+It is incredibly insulting and hypocritical that the board are more than happy to pass "Baise Moi" uncut (and rightly so!) but

-so!) but insist on censoring a film that will have appeal to the masses, rather than just the middle class art brigade.
+insist on censoring a film that will have appeal to the masses, rather than just the middle class art brigade.
 Of further insult is the blatant ignoring of public opinion that you, ever so proudly, claim to shape your guidelines.
-On this very
+On this very site, the

-site, the previous public consultation undertook by the BBFC is there for all to read.
+previous public consultation undertook by the BBFC is there for all to read.
 However, some of the viewers felt that the film could easily pass uncut given the second half of the film and her retribution to the culprits.
-This clearly
+This clearly counterbalances the

-the Australian censorship body, has passed all the films uncut and their guidelines are stricter than yours!
+censorship body, has passed all the films uncut and their guidelines are stricter than yours!
 Plus, there is NO recorded evidence that any harm has come to anybody as a result of these films being available uncut anywhere in the world.
-And
+And the majority

 |